What It Really Means to Take Care of Yourself

 It involves candles.
 A bathtub.
 A face mask in a white bathrobe.
 A green smoothie on a marble countertop.
 It is quiet and beautiful and very, very aesthetic.

 And there is nothing wrong with any of those things.
-They are lovely.
+I have candles.
+I use them.

 Real self care is less photogenic.
 It is harder to practice and easier to avoid.
 It asks more of you than a bath ever will.